rlucente-se-jboss/SrgHtmlMapper/README.md

 # SrgHtmlMapper
-This is a quick and dirty effort to generate forward and reverse mappings between SP 800-53 controls and the DISA SRG identifiers in the operating system SRG.
+This is a quick and dirty effort to generate forward and reverse mappings between NIST SP 800-53 controls and the DISA SRG identifiers in the operating system SRG.

 The following files are in src/main/resources: